andriykutsevol/go_simple_template/README.md

 Clone this repo into that folder.

-Run 'make set_vars', 'make install_deps'
+Run 'make set_vars', 'make install_deps', etc...